KoenZomers/OneDriveAPI/README.md

 ## Version History

+1.6.4.1 - August 13, 2016

+- Changed implementation of GetItemInFolder so it scans through all items in the folder instead of just the results of the first batch

 1.6.4.0 - August 13, 2016

 - Added GetItemInFolder to retrieve an item based on the folder it resides in and its filename